GalletFlorian/PROBE/README.rst

 Designed to follow to evolution of both stellar rotation rate and planetary orbital period.
 Developed for low mass stars 0.5 < M\ :sub:`star`\/M\ :sub:`sun`\  < 1.0.

-The choice of initial SMA and planetary mass are done in condinit.f90 (sma_tabl and mass_planet)
+The choice of initial SMA and planetary mass is done in condinit.f90 (sma_tabl and mass_planet)

 .. code-block:: bash

     perl Makefile.py
     ./condinit

-The description of the input parameters can be found here https://github.com/GalletFlorian/JEVOL
+The description of the input parameters for the rotation part can be found here https://github.com/GalletFlorian/JEVOL

 The BGM version of PROBE include, in the rotational evolution part, the evolution of the mass of the star.